IPCS INCHEM Home

 PREVENT DISPERSION OF DUST!

-Sweep spilled substance into containers; if appropriate, moisten first to prevent dusting.
+Sweep spilled substance into covered containers.
+If appropriate, moisten first to prevent dusting.
 Wash away remainder with plenty of water.

 UN Classification